Project packaging

 Tips and tricks

-If you want to make some changes for local use, as in this case, you can do it like this:
+If you want to make some changes locally in order to debug the packaging, you can do it like this:

-rp-cli local package build helloworld-binding --target aarch64 --project my-awesome-project-1 --shell
+rp-cli local package shell helloworld-binding --project my-awesome-project-1 --arch aarch64

 When you are in the mock, you can see that all directories are empty the first time.